PrefectHQ/prefect/docs/concepts/work-pools.md

 ![flow-deployment-end-to-end](/img/concepts/flow-deployment-end-to-end.png)

 Work pools, workers and agents, bridge the Prefect _orchestration environment_ with your _execution environment_.
 When a [deployment](/concepts/deployments/) creates a flow run, it is submitted to a specific work pool for scheduling.
-A worker or agent running in the execution environment can poll its respective work pool for new runs to execute, or the work pool can submit flow runs to serverless infrastructure directly, spending on your configuration.
+A worker or agent running in the execution environment can poll its respective work pool for new runs to execute, or the work pool can submit flow runs to serverless infrastructure directly, depending on your configuration.

 Each work pool has a default queue that all runs will be sent to.
 Work queues are automatically created whenever they are referenced by either a deployment or an agent.
 For most applications, this automatic behavior will be sufficient to run flows as expected.
 For advanced needs, additional queues can be created to enable a greater degree of control over work delivery.
 See [work pool configuration](#work-pool-configuration) for more information.